Christoffer H. Dausgaard

 University of Copenhagen

 I’m a political scientist studying political behavior.
-I’m currently a PhD Candidate in Political Science at the University of Copenhagen, where I will continue as a postdoc in Fall 2025.
+I received my PhD in Political Science from the University of Copenhagen in Fall 2025, where I am now a postdoctoral researcher.

 My research focuses on how voters’ economic interests and group identities shape their political judgments and responses to elite behavior.
 In my dissertation, I examine how group identities structure retrospective voting.
 Two papers examine how voters hold incumbents accountable for the economic performance of and the effects of policies on their social groups.
 Another paper uses language models to trace how parties’ rhetorical group appeals shape voters’ perceptions of group-party linkages over three decades.
 A fourth paper applies policy microsimulation models to a large survey panel to assess how consistently voters reward or punish incumbents for policy-induced changes in their pocketbooks.

-Beyond the dissertation, I work on related projects on political behavior, including how mainstream party accommodation of the radical right affects voters, how legislators’ support for democracy depends on their party’s access to power, and how political cynicism shapes electoral accountability.
+Beyond the dissertation, I work on related projects on political behavior, including how mainstream party accommodation of the radical right affects voters and how legislators’ support for democracy depends on their party’s access to power.